Science with a small two-band UV-photometry mission II: Observations of stars and stellar systems: Physics of Stars

 Besides the evolutionary variability, cyclical variability of chromospheric emission may also have an impact on planetary atmospheres on the timescale of several orbits.
-While the basic period of solar activity is prohibitively long to be detected by a single small satellite, other stars show shorter periods of activity of a few years \citep{wilsonchrom, nedal}.
+While the basic period of solar activity is typically too long to be detected by a single small satellite, other stars show shorter periods of activity of a few years \citep{wilsonchrom, nedal}.
 Such a periodicity can be detected even by a mission with a duration shorter than the solar cycle.
-The requirements of such observations are basically the same as for the study of evolutionary changes, with the exception of cadence, which is required of about 14 days.
+As a result of similar amplitude of flux changes, the requirements of such observations are basically the same as for the study of evolutionary changes, except for cadence, which is required of about 14 days due to an expected order-of-year-long period of this type of variability.

 The flaring activity of our Sun became proverbial.
 However, flares are more typical in stars much cooler than the Sun, in M dwarfs, where the star may brighten by several orders of magnitude \citep{froning}.
 Flares are the aftermaths of a sudden release of magnetic energy that affects the stellar surface \citep{hai}.
 This locally heats the atmospheres to temperatures of the order of tens of thousand kelvins and leads to a brightening of a star \citep{celacervena}.
 Due to the high temperature of flaring matter, flares can be best studied in the ultraviolet domain \citep{profesional, flargal}.
 The study of UV light curves of flaring stars can help to understand the properties of flares \citep{froning}, their frequency, and their influence on surrounding exoplanets.
-To fit the light curves of flares and to determine flare properties \citep{kowall}, observations in two ultraviolet bands 140--190~nm and 260--360~nm are required.
+To fit the light curves of flares and to determine flare properties \citep{kowall}, observations in both far-UV and near-UV bands are required.
 Because the flares can appear on a timescale of seconds and their occurrence cannot be predicted, monitoring of a given star for days with a cadence of 1~s is needed to determine the flaring activity.
-A medium S/N of 100 is sufficient for this purpose.
+A medium SNR of 100 is sufficient for this purpose.